Mother of boy beaten by Cristiano Ronaldo lashes out after apology

 “He is an autistic child and has been attacked by a soccer player, that is how I see it as a mother.
 He is really upset about it and completely discourages him from going back to a match.
 This is the first football game he’s ever been to and this has happened…” Kelly said.

+(In context: Cristiano Ronaldo ‘attacked’ an autistic boy whose cell phone he threw: video).

-The issue escalated to such an extent that Merseyside Police confirmed in a statement that they are investigating an incident “at the Everton vs. Manchester United game at Goodison Park involving a United player as he walked off the pitch.
-We will be speaking to all parties involved”.
+The issue escalated to such a point that Merseyside Police confirmed in a statement that they are investigating an incident.”in the match Everton vs. Manchester United, at Goodison Park, which involved a United player as he was walking off the pitch.
+We will talk to all parties involved“.

 @MerseyPolice can confirm that they’re carrying out an investigating following an incident at the #EVEMAN match at Goodison involving a @ManUtd player as they were walking off the pitch and will be speaking to all parties involved.